Course Overview

 Learning Objectives

-By the end of this course, students will be able to:
+In service of these, by the end of the course students will be able to:

 - Understand the mathematical foundations of MDPs and RL